ssrwpo/ssr/README.md

 import { createRouter, logger } from 'meteor/ssrwpo:ssr';
 import { ServerRouter, createServerRenderContext } from 'react-router';
 ...
-createRouter(
+createRouter({
   // Your MainApp as the top component rendered and injected in the HTML payload MainApp,
-  // An object containing your application reducers appReducers,
+  // Optionnal: An object containing your application reducers appReducers,
-  // An object containing the cursors required as data context appCursors,
+  // Optionnal: An object containing the cursors required as data context appCursors,
   // The server side router from react-router-4 ServerRouter, createServerRenderContext,
-);
+});
 logger.info('Router started');
 ```